Answering Your Employment Law Questions

 According to employment law, you may be a victim of discrimination if you lost a promotion, got fired, were paid less than others or were otherwise treated unjustly due to:

 Employers are legally required to pay you at least minimum wage, which is $9.45 in Michigan.
 If you work more than 40 hours a week, you are entitled to overtime pay under the Fair Labor Standards Act.
 If you are starting or leaving a job and are worried about signing a disadvantageous contract or settling for a low wage, we can help you negotiate something more profitable.

 Can I Take Time Off For Family Reasons?

 Most employees are entitled to up to 12 weeks of unpaid leave for family purposes such as pregnancy and recovery from medical treatment.
 This was established under the Family and Medical Leave Act (FMLA), which also prevents employers from firing or retaliating against you if you take time off to have a baby, for example.

 What Should I Do After Witnessing Misconduct Or Experiencing Harassment?

-The sooner you report misconduct, harassment or discrimination, the better the evidence and stronger your case.
+The sooner you report misconduct, harassment, or discrimination, the better the evidence and the stronger your case.
 Your human resources department is a good place to start, followed by the Equal Employment Opportunity Commission (EEOC).
-Michigan's Whistleblowers' Protection Act guards you from unethical employers that threaten to fire or punish you for reporting illegal activity.
+Michigan’s Whistleblowers’ Protection Act safeguards you from unethical employers that threaten to fire or punish you for reporting illegal activity.
 If you encounter any conflict along the way, our attorneys are there to intervene and uphold the law.